Holmes Scholars Program

 Criteria

-• Doctoral student entering second year of program
+• Doctoral student entering first or second year of program

 • Self-identify as a racial or ethnic minority